projecttacoma/docker-deqm-test-client/README.md

 ## Quick Start

-1. See Inferno section below for instructions on building
+1. See [Inferno section](#Inferno) below for instructions on building
+2. See [Bulk Data Proxy section](#FHIR%20Bulk%20Data%20Proxy) below for instructions on building
-2. Run from the root directory of this repository:
+3. Run from the root directory of this repository:

 ```sh
 docker-compose up -d